International court sentences Congo warlord to 30 years

 Ntaganda showed no emotion as Presiding Judge Robert Fremr passed sentences ranging from eight years to 30 years for individual crimes and an overarching sentence of 30 years.

 The court’s maximum sentence is 30 years, although judges also have the discretion to impose a life sentence.
+Lawyers representing victims in the case had called for a life term.

+Fremr said that despite the gravity of the crimes and Ntaganda’s culpability, his convictions “do not warrant a sentence of life imprisonment.”

 Ida Sawyer, deputy director of Human Rights Watch’s Africa division, welcomed the ruling.